Pat Pattle: Death over Piraeus Harbour

 At this time, other Hurricanes were already in action with Bf 110s from Zerstörergeschwader 26 (ZG 26).
-The Irish ace Timber Woods attacked a formation of Bf 110s positioned above him.
+The Irish-born ace Joseph 'Timber' Woods (of 80 Squadron, distinct from Eric Joseph Woods who was flying in the same campaign in 33 Squadron) attacked a formation of Bf 110s positioned above him.
 One of the Bf 110s detached itself and dived on the RAF pilot.
 Pattle, instinctively knowing that the German had the advantage and the Hurricane pilot had acted foolishly, dived toward the Bf 110.
 He engaged the Bf 110, knowing he too would likely be followed and attacked from behind.
 He succeeded in shooting it down in flames, but not before it had fired at point-blank range into the Hurricane, with the same effect.
 Woods died when his fighter crashed into the harbour.
 Pattle avoided a German counter-attack and climbed instead of attempting a dive, since the Bf 110s could out-dive the Hurricane.
 He fired into another Bf 110 and avoided a collision with a third.
 No RAF pilot saw Pattle die for certain.
 Jimmy 'Kettle' Kettlewell, one of Pattle's unit, arrived on the scene moments after Pattle had scored his victory.
 He saw a lone Hurricane diving towards the sea, its pilot slumped forward over the controls and flames engulfing the engine compartment.
 Two Bf 110s were still firing at it.
 Seizing the opportunity, he engaged and shot one of them down watching it and the Hurricane hit the sea simultaneously.
 Kettle did not specify the fate of the German crew — the victory was his fifth, making him an ace.
 It is possible Kettlewell's victim was one of two 5./ZG 26 Bf 110s that were lost: Bf 110E (Werknummer 4272—factory number), Oberfeldwebel Georg Leinfelder and Unteroffizier Franz Beckel who were killed in action or Bf 110E (Werknummer 4299), Oberleutnant Kurt Specka and Günther Frank.
 A third Bf 110 crash-landed with severe damage.
 Kettlewell was shot down and wounded in the same battle.